 - Example: Why didn't my neighbour rob my house when he knew I was on vacation?
 Why didn't that passerby steal an apple from the fruit stand instead of paying for one?
 Because the tendency to respect property rights allows our trade-based society to function.

-- Example: Why don't people kill other people that disagree with them?
+- Example: Why don't people kill other people they disagree with?
 This one's obvious, right?

 The irrational thing to think is that a person behaving ethically in any of the above examples is "irrational".
-You gotta get your head out of the sand.
+Get your head out of the sand.

 So how should we think about ethics and elections?
 Well, this is how I think about it:

 Here we have a prisoner's dilemma (voter's dilemma?) that is inherent to any democratic election.
 It is simply not in Voter A's interest (locally) to vote out of concern for Voter B, and vice versa.
 But ultimately, it is in each of their interests: both would be much better off if both voted with concern for the other.
 And since voting happens at scale, this voter's dilemma is nearly impossible to overcome without some sort of ethical social norms.
 And that is why, you see, it is unethical to be apathetic.
 Not only that, if you're not behaving ethically, then you're free-riding off everyone that is.

 I have often said that understanding society can be reduced to understanding the "initial value problem" of morality.
 In other words, morality plays an important part in determining where society is headed.
 In a sense, morality is the ultimate engineering problem.
 Given the morality we've seen in this past election, what can we say about where US society is headed?
 Are you apathetic and, therefore, behaving unethically?